Community Guidelines

 Organizations seeking to fundraise inside the masjid must submit the official request form.

-Please review the policy carefully before applying.
-Submission does not guarantee approval.
-Open Fundraising Request Form
+Please review this policy carefully before applying.
+Submitting a request does not guarantee approval.